bitsmauriciogalindo/ionic_project/README.md

-# Ionic project - Bitsblioteca
+# Ionic project - Mi Bitsblioteca

 This is a simple example of a ionic project with Angular, using a REST API for getting data [GET] & and send data using [POST] to the REST API.
 The project use capacitor for access to camera of device.